tlively/learn-gfx-hal/book/src/03_clear_the_window.md

 ## Targets For Rendering

 We've got all these images, but we can't use them as it is.
-Vulkan wants to know more because it wants all the memory for each step to be as perfectly laid out as possible.
+The backend wants to know more because it wants all the memory for each step to be as perfectly laid out as possible.

 ### ImageView